Famous Crab Bombs with lemon wedges and butter drizzle

 Many seafood lovers have asked the same question: “What’s the difference between a Crab Bomb and a crab cake?”
 At first glance, they may seem similar, but these two iconic dishes are quite distinct in their preparation and flavor.

-rab Bombs focus on showcasing crab meat in its purest form.
+The Famous Crab Bombs focus on showcasing crab meat in its purest form.
 They’re larger than traditional crab cakes and use minimal binding ingredients, which allows the sweet flavor of jumbo lump crab meat to stand out.
 In contrast, crab cakes often include breadcrumbs, celery, bell peppers, and other fillers to bulk up the mixture and add texture.
 While crab cakes are flavorful in their own right, Crab Bombs are for the true crab purist.

 Texture and Flavor: A Side-by-Side Comparison